 1 small sprig of sage

-Make a paste in a mini blender with the garlic, lemon, sage leaves and a tablespoonful or so of olive oil.
+Make a paste in a mini blender with the garlic, lemon, sage leaves and olive oil.
 Add salt and pepper to taste and rub the meat all over with the paste.
-Let it stand for 30 minutes or so (you can wrap it up in cling film and leave itto sink in properly overnight, but I was in a hurry)
+Let it stand for 30 minutes or so (you can wrap it up in cling film and leave itto properly marinade overnight, but I was in a hurry)

 Heat the oven to 180°.
 Heat some oil in a heavy based casserole dish and brown the meat all over.
-(I also added a chopped onions at this stage) Deglaze the pot with enough water to come up to about 2cm on the side of the meat.
-Bring it to a simmer, put the lid on, slip the pot into the oven and cook for about an hour and a half.
+Deglaze the pot with some water, bring it to the boil, put the lid on, slip the pot into the oven and cook for an hour and a half.

 Remove the meat from the pot, keeping it warm before slicing.

-Pour the cooking juices from the cocotte – remove some of the fat and reduce them.
-If you add a heaped teaspoon of hatcho miso at this stage, it will make all the difference to the taste.
+Pour the cooking juices from the cocotte – remove some of the fat and reduce them if you can be bothered.
+It will make all the difference to the taste.